 This year, we ask that you consider donating to organizations that are less crisis-oriented, and more focused on long-term changes that will ease the burden on temporary shelters and food banks.

-The Climbing Out of Homelessness program provides a unique opportunity to people who are currently struggling with addiction-related homelessness by successfully recovering from addiction.
+The Climbing Out program provides a unique opportunity to people who are currently struggling with addiction-related homelessness by successfully recovering from addiction.
 Those participating in our program rebuild their strength, resolve, and commitment to themselves, building more resilient connections with their community along the way.

 This program doesn’t provide shelter or meals.
 It provides the means for self-sufficiency, healing, and growth, so our climbers may never experience another homeless Thanksgiving again.

 We’re not saying you shouldn’t make planned donations to homeless shelters, soup kitchens, and other organizations this time of year.
 Please do, if you can!
 Our organization currently partners with two local homeless shelters, Seattle’s Union Gospel Mission and The Tacoma Rescue Mission; both of us are grateful for your support.